Environmental Sciences (ES)

 ES 4111.
 Field Biology Laboratory.
 (0-3) 1 Credit Hour.

-Prerequisite: Junior or senior status: a minimum of 60 semester credit hours, or consent of instructor; concurrent enrollment in ES 4113 is recommended.
+Prerequisite: Junior or senior status: a minimum of 60 semester credit hours, or consent of instructor; concurrent enrollment in ES 4113 and ES 4123 is recommended.
 A field-oriented course offering the opportunity for practical experience observing, collecting, and identifying Texas plants and animals.
 (Same as BIO 4241.
 Credit cannot be earned for both ES 4111 and BIO 4241.)
 Generally offered in Summer.
-Differential Tuition: $50.
+This course has Differential Tuition.
 Course Fee: IUS1 $15.

 ES 4113.
 Field Biology.
 (3-0) 3 Credit Hours.

-Prerequisite: Junior or senior status: a minimum of 60 semester credit hours, or consent of instructor; concurrent enrollment in ES 4111 is recommended.
-A study of the natural history of plants and animals in their native environment.
-Techniques for the identification of birds, mammals, reptiles, amphibians, insects, and the dominant flowering plants will be discussed.
+Prerequisite: Junior or senior status: a minimum of 60 semester credit hours, or consent of instructor; concurrent enrollment in ES 4111 and ES 4123 is recommended.
+A multi-week, off-campus, field-oriented course offering the opportunity for practical experience observing, collecting, and identifying plants and animals of the American Southwest.
 (Same as BIO 4233.
 Credit cannot be earned for both ES 4113 and BIO 4233.)
+Special fee to cover transportation and campsite costs.
 Generally offered: Summer.
-Differential Tuition: $150.
-Course Fee: IUS1 $15.
+This course has Differential Tuition.
+Course Fee: IUS1 $15; L001 $30.

 ES 4133.
 Natural Resource Policy and Administration.
 (3-0) 3 Credit Hours.